mscatto/ocelot/README.md

 ## Ocelot Media Manager v0.3c
-Ocelot is an audio player and eventually a library manager.
+Ocelot is an audio player and library manager.
 It is built using Qt Widgets, while also relying on TagLib for tag management, libProjectM for visualizations and QtMultimedia for audio playback.

 >Ocelot is released under the MIT license, you can read more about it inside the supplied LICENSE file.